LitFM: A Retrieval Augmented Structure-aware Foundation Model For Citation Graphs: Methodology

 \xhdr{Indexing} We initiate the retriever by generating embeddings for the literature.
 For a paper $i\in\mathcal{G}$, let $T_i$ and $A_i$ denote its title and abstract.
 The embedding for node $i$ is defined as $\textbf{z}_i = LM(T_i) + LM(A_i) \in \mathbb{R}^d$, where $d$ denotes the embedding dimension and $LM$ refers to the pre-trained language model, such as BERT~\cite{devlin2019bert}.

 \xhdr{Self-supervised Training}{ Connections in citation graphs indicate the semantic and structural relevance among literature, which is essential for understanding the domain properties.
 Therefore, we propose a self-supervised training process requiring the model to reconstruct connections between literature.
-Specifically, we first randomly select paper $i$ from the citation graph as the query paper and generate the query embedding as $\mathbf{q}_i = \mathbf{W}^q \mathbf{z}_i + \mathbf{b}^q \in \mathbb{R}^{d_1}$, where $\mathbf{W}^q\in\mathbb{R}^{d_1\times d}$ and $\mathbf{b}^q\in\mathbb{R}^{d_1}$ are trainable parameters, and $d_1$ indicates the hidden dimension.
+Specifically, we first randomly select paper $i$ from $\mathcal{G}$ as the query paper and generate the query embedding as $\mathbf{q}_i = \mathbf{W}^q \mathbf{z}_i + \mathbf{b}^q \in \mathbb{R}^{d_1}$, where $\mathbf{W}^q\in\mathbb{R}^{d_1\times d}$ and $\mathbf{b}^q\in\mathbb{R}^{d_1}$ are trainable parameters, and $d_1$ indicates the hidden dimension.
 Then, the papers with connections to $i$ are regarded as positive candidates and the other ones as negative.
-The embedding of a candidate paper $j$ is generated by aggregating embeddings of neighborhood papers with one message passing layer~\cite{gilmer2017neural}
+The embedding of a candidate paper $j$ is generated by aggregating embeddings of neighborhood papers with one message passing layer~\cite{gilmer2017neural} where $\mathcal{N}(j)$ is the neighborhood papers of $j$. $\mathbf{W}^{(\cdot)}\in\mathbb{R}^{d_1\times d}$ and $\mathbf{b}^c\in\mathbb{R}^{d_1}$ are learnable during training.
+Integrating neighborhood information helps the retriever consider the broader context of papers, thereby enhancing the quality and diversity of the retrieval.